mariolukas/FabScanPi-Server/docs/software.md

 The fastest way to start working with FabScan PI is to use the FabScan PI Raspbian Image.
 Dowload the image and install it to a SD-Card.
-After the image is flashed and the Raspberry Pi is up and runnig follow the instructions in the [Usage section](https://github.com/mariolukas/FabScanPi-Server/blob/master/README.md#useage)
+After the image is flashed and the Raspberry Pi is up and running follow the instructions in the [Usage section](https://github.com/mariolukas/FabScanPi-Server/blob/master/README.md#useage)

 Latest image release: